UCSC-VLAA/story-iter/README.md

 ## Introduction 🦖

 > Story visualization, the task of generating coherent images based on a narrative, has seen significant advancements with the emergence of text-to-image models, particularly diffusion models.
 However, maintaining semantic consistency, generating high-quality fine-grained interactions, and ensuring computational feasibility remain challenging, especially in long story visualization (_i.e._, up to 100 frames).
-In this work, we propose a training-free and computationally efficient framework, termed **Story-Adapter**, to enhance the generative capability of long stories.
-Specifically, we propose an _iterative_ paradigm to refine each generated image, leveraging both the text prompt and all generated images from the previous iteration.
-Central to our framework is a training-free global reference cross-attention module, which aggregates all generated images from the previous iteration to preserve semantic consistency across the entire story, while minimizing computational costs with global embeddings.
-This iterative process progressively optimizes image generation by repeatedly incorporating text constraints, resulting in more precise and fine-grained interactions.
-Extensive experiments validate the superiority of Story-Adapter in improving both semantic consistency and generative capability for fine-grained interactions, particularly in long story scenarios.
+In this work, we introduce **Story-Iter**, a new training-free iterative paradigm to enhance long-story generation.
+Unlike existing methods that rely on fixed reference images to construct a complete story, our approach features a novel external \textbf{iterative paradigm}, extending beyond the internal iterative denoising steps of diffusion models, to continuously refine each generated image by incorporating all reference images from the previous round.
+To achieve this, we propose a plug-and-play, training-free **g**lobal **r**eference **c**ross-**a**ttention (**GRCA**) module, modeling all reference frames with global embeddings, ensuring semantic consistency in long sequences.
+By progressively incorporating holistic visual context and text constraints, our iterative paradigm enables precise generation with fine-grained interactions, optimizing the story visualization step-by-step.
+Extensive experiments in the official story visualization dataset and our long story benchmark demonstrate that Story-Iter's state-of-the-art performance in long-story visualization (up to 100 frames) excels in both semantic consistency and fine-grained interactions.

 <br>